About The Species

 - California/Oregon/Washington stock

 Humpback whales’ bodies are primarily black, but individuals have different amounts of white on their pectoral fins, their bellies, and the undersides of their flukes (tails).
 Many Southern Hemisphere humpback whales have extensive amounts of white on their flanks and bellies.
-Northern hemisphere humpback whales tend to have less white markings.
+Northern hemisphere humpback whales tend to have fewer white markings.

 Humpback whale flukes can be up to 18 feet wide—they are serrated along the trailing edge, and pointed at the tips.
-Tail fluke patterns, in combination with varying shapes and sizes of whales’ dorsal fin and/or prominent scars, are unique to each animal.
+Tail fluke patterns, in combination with varying shapes and sizes of the dorsal fin and/or prominent scars, are unique to each animal.
 They are distinctive enough to be used as “fingerprints” to identify individuals.

 When photographed, scientists can catalog individuals and track them over time, a process called photo-identification.